Understanding a Liquidation Sale and 5 Biggest Mistakes Store Owners Make When Liquidating

 - Merchandising – make sure the store enough of the right merchandise and that it’s displayed correctly to maximize profit.

-- Management – get a consultant that understands the process to manage the Sale…a Going Out of Business Sale is NOT “business as usual”
+- Management – get a consultant that understands the process to manage the Sale…a Business Liquidation Sale is NOT “business as usual”